Positive energy representations of Sobolev diffeomorphism groups of the circle

 acting on $\mathcal{H}(c,h)$, where

-by the linear energy bounds, yielding a self-adjoint unbounded operator $T(f)$.
-Moreover it can be extended to a particular class of non-smooth functions \cite{CW05}, retaining its self-adjointness.
+The stress-energy tensor $T$ can be extended to a particular linear space of functions strictly containing the set of all smooth functions, and when $f$ is a real-valued function, $T(f)$ is essentially self-adjoint on $\mathcal{H}^{\fin}(c,h)$ \cite{CW05}.
 This fact will be used in this article and will be thus resumed in some detail in Section \ref{non-smooth}.

 It is a crucial fact that the irreducible representations $\mathcal{H}(c,h)$ of $\vir$ integrate to irreducible unitary strongly continuous representations of the universal covering of the Bott-Virasoro group \cite{FH05}.
 In other words, denoting by $q$ the quotient map $q: \U(\mathcal{H}(c,h))\rightarrow \U(\mathcal{H}(c,h))/\mathbb{C}$ (we denote by $\U(\K)$ the group of unitary operators on $\K$), there is an irreducible, unitary, strongly continuous multiplier representation $U$ of $\widetilde{\diff(S^1)}$, the universal covering of $\diff(S^1)$, such that